droghio/VoxelPathTracer/README.md

   Instead of a classic Monte-Carlo or Ceill approximation I instead walk the curve.
   My program introduces a cursor that follows the curve, creating voxels as it moves.

+  The cursor can only move in a direction perpendicular to one of its faces.
+This ensure the trace is confined to a voxel grid.

-  By recording the cursor's location as it follows the curve a rough voxel trace if generated.
+  By recording the cursor's motion a rough voxel trace is generated.